 The vast majority of rubies on the market are treated in some form or another, leaving the untreated material to be far rarer.

 Diamonds are generally broken down into four groups: Type IA, IB, IIA, IIB.
-Of all the diamonds that exist, much less put on display, a majority are type IA diamonds.
+Of all the diamonds that exist, a majority are type IA diamonds.
 Being a type IA means in addition to the carbon that forms a diamond’s basic structure, there is a little bit of nitrogen fitted in that can make diamonds undesirably yellow.
 This accounts for 98% of ALL diamonds.
 The remaining 2% of diamonds are usually very unique, rare, and insanely expensive before any consideration of quality.
-This is also the percentage of diamonds that might show “fancy” colors, with few peculiar exceptions.
+This is also the percentage of diamonds that might show “fancy” colors.

 Some of the most spectacular examples of fancy color diamonds: